GBSVM: Granular-ball Support Vector Machine: Granular-ball Support Vector Machine

 \subsection{Motivation}

 The existing classifiers use the finest information granularity, i.e., the sample or pixel point, as the input, so the existing classifiers lack robustness to label noise.
 So, many extra methods are developed to detect label noise or make the existing classifiers robust to label noise \cite{XiaCRF,XiaRD,liu2015classification}.
-In contrast, GBSVM can be robust to label noise without using any other technology because the coarse granularity of a granular-ball can remove the affection of the finest granularity of a label noise point \cite{XiaGB}.
+In contrast, GBSVM can be robust to label noise without using any other technology because the coarse granularity of a granular-ball can remove the affection of the finest granularity of a label noise point \cite{xiaGB}.
 However, the basic model of the existing GBSVM has some errors.
 To describe it clearly, the derivation process of GBSVM is introduced as follows.
-The support planes, i.e., $l_1$ and $l_2$ shown in Fig. \ref{fig:SVM}, are denoted as follows:
+When considering a particular point to be positive and negative, the support planes, i.e., $l_1$ and $l_2$ shown in Fig. \ref{fig:SVM}, are denoted as follows:

 From Eqs. (\ref{equ:oldl1}) and (\ref{equ:oldl2}), we have:

 As the vertical distance from a support center $c_i$ to the support plane should be equal to the corresponding support radius $r_i$, we have: